Container Analysis provides vulnerability scanning and metadata storage for containers. This page describes vulnerability scanning.

 Software vulnerabilities are weaknesses that can either cause an accidental system failure or be intentionally exploited.

-Container Analysis performs vulnerability scans on images in Container Registry and monitors the vulnerability information to keep it up to date.
+Container Analysis performs vulnerability scans on container images in Artifact Registry and Container Registry, it monitors the vulnerability information to keep it up to date.
 This process comprises two main tasks: scanning and continuous analysis.

 When the scan of an image is completed, the produced vulnerability result is the collection of vulnerability occurrences for that image.

-Container Analysis scans new images when they're uploaded to Container Registry.
+Container Analysis scans new images when they're uploaded to Artifact Registry or Container Registry.
 This scan extracts information about the system packages in the container.

 Container Analysis scans images only once, based on the image's digest.
 This means that adding or modifying tags won't trigger new scans, only changing the contents of the image will.

 Container Analysis only detects packages publicly monitored for security vulnerabilities.